 The public apology was made today in the Commercial Court in London.
 Claire Greaney and Hannah Kent, Associates at Charles Russell Speechlys, were in Court today to read the statements on behalf Ms O’Brien and Mr Thomas.
 In Court NGN, through its lawyers, offered its apologies to Ms O’Brien and Mr Thomas “for the distress caused to [them] by the invasion of [their] privacy by individuals working for or on behalf of the News of the World”.

 Duncan Lamont, Consultant, Charles Russell Speechlys, says:

-“We are pleased that we could assist our clients in resolving their disputes with NGN and that the publisher has made a public apology to each of our clients for the distress caused to them by hacking into their voicemail messages, obtaining private information about them, and using that information.”
+“We are pleased that we could assist our clients in resolving their disputes with NGN and that the publisher has made a public apology to each of these clients”